badda71/uae3DSng/Readme.txt

 dual finger drag = drag'n'drop (left mouse button is held down)

 CHANGELOG:
+1.60

+- support for uma0: added
+- prevent suspend mode because it can corrupt hdf files

 1.59

 - implemented touchpad-style pointer controls.
 Touch controls are configured under 'More Options/Touch.'
 Choices are 'Touch Off', 'Front only', or 'Front and Back.'
 The default is to use only the front panel.
 Both panels work the same, using relative touch mode.
 How far a certain finger motion moves the pointer depends on the Mouse Speed setting, which also affects how fast the analog stick moves the mouse.